-- o Online CollegeNet application and supporting materials. - Three letters of recommendation as required in the online application process. - Transcripts showing 3.5 GPA in all graduate coursework and 3.0 GPA in all undergraduate coursework. - GRE scores sent directly from ETS (reporting code 4705) are recommended but not required for all disciplines. - A description of the proposed research topic/area that must include the following: (no more than 3 pages) - Identification of the research topic; - A detailed explanation of why the research topic cannot be pursued in a single academic discipline at WSU; - Identification of three distinct academic disciplines from different degree-granting units that are essential to support the proposed research; two of these disciplines must offer doctoral degrees in their own programs;
+- Online College Net application and supporting materials. - Three letters of recommendation as required in the online application process. - Transcripts showing 3.5 GPA in all graduate coursework and 3.0 GPA in all undergraduate coursework.

+- A description of the proposed research topic/area that must include the following: (no more than 3 pages) - Identification of the research topic; - A detailed explanation of why the research topic cannot be pursued in a single academic discipline at WSU; - Identification of three distinct academic disciplines from different degree-granting units that are essential to support the proposed research; two of these disciplines must offer doctoral degrees in their own programs;
-1.

-2.

-3.

-A propo osed program of study listing course work from each discipline

-Commitment from five faculty members representing each of the three distinct disciplines (academic degree-granting units) to serve on student's doctoral committee.
+- A proposed program of study listing course work from each discipline - Commitment from five faculty members representing each of the three distinct disciplines (academic degree-granting units) to serve on student's doctoral committee.
 All committee members must have doctoral degrees.
 Two faculty members must be from one of the three disciplines, and three of the faculty (including the committee chair) must be permanent tenure/tenure-track faculty members at WSU.
 The fourth committee member must be approved as WSU graduate faculty in their degree-granting unit, but doesn't need to be tenure/tenure-track.

-Emails from the five faculty members should be sent directly to the IIDP Coordinator indicating their commitment to serve on student's IIDP doctoral committee.
-In the email, the faculty should include a brief statement of how his/her expertise will contribute to the interdisciplinary nature of the student's proposed research.
+- Emails from the five faculty members should be sent directly to the IIDP Coordinator indicating their commitment to serve on student's IIDP doctoral committee.
+In the email, the faculty should include a brief statement of how his/her expertise will contribute to the interdisciplinary nature of the student's proposed research. - A summary statement (2 to 3 pages) by the student identifying the five faculty members, their disciplines, and how their research expertise will contribute to the student's IIDP research and program of study.

-- A summary statement (2 to 3 pages) by the student identifying the five faculty members, their disciplines, and how their research expertise will contribute to the student's IIDP research and program of study. - 2.
-INTERDIS 591 "Interdisciplinarity" (enroll in Fall of first year) - 3.
-Qualifying Examination (Spring semester of first year) - o Maintain a 3.30 GPA in all WSU graduate coursework - o Enroll in INTERDIS 598 - o Complete the formal program proposal as outlined in the course syllabus - Reviewed and approved by doctoral committee, department chairs, and IIDP Graduate Committee - 4.
+- 2. INTERDIS 591 "Interdisciplinarity" (enroll in 2nd semester) - 3.
+Qualifying Examination (third semester, excluding summer) - o Maintain a 3.30 GPA in all WSU graduate coursework - o Enroll in INTERDIS 598 - Complete the formal program proposal as outlined in the course syllabus - Reviewed and approved by doctoral committee, department chairs, and IIDP Graduate Committee - 4.
 Program of Study Submitted to the graduate School (by October of second year) - Must include INTERDIS 591 and 598 - Minimum of 34 core graded credits, with 3 to 4 courses in each of the three disciplines; up to 17 of the 34 credit hours may be graded graduate transfer credits.
 Up to 9 credit hours can be graded credit at the 300- or 400-level. - Minimum of 20 research credits (INTERDIS 800) The remaining credits may be in graded courses, S/F courses, or research credits (INTERDIS 800) - 5.
 Research Proposal submitted to the Committee and IIDP Program Coordinator (after completion of all course work on the Program of Study) - 6.
 Schedule of Preliminary Examination Submitted to the Graduate School - Written component of the exam to the committee at least ten days before date for the oral defense - Oral defense-scheduling form signed and submitted to Graduate School ten working days before the date of the defense - 7.
 Application for Degree (beginning of semester in which one intends to graduate) - 8.
 Schedule of Final Examination/Defense of Dissertation Submitted to Graduate School - Final Examination scheduling form signed and submitted to the Graduate School ten working days before the date of the defense - 9.
-Submission of Dissertation and One Copy Submitted to IIDP Program Coordinator in Binder
+Submission of Dissertation to ProQuest and a digital copy submitted to IIDP Program Coordinator